measurement-kit/measurement-kit/doc/api/common/async_runner.md

 # GUARANTEES

-The `start` method provides the following guarantees:

-1. the fourth argument `callback` will not be called immediately but rather it will be deferred using `call_soon`;

-2. the third argument `task` will be alive until the `callback` passed as fourth argument returns.

-The combination of this two guarantees avoids the following use after free hazard that we observed empirically:

-1. as it is currently implemented, `start` manages the lifecycle of `task` using the closure of the function to be passed to `task`;

-2. as such, unless there are other references to `task` around, `task` will be destroyed just after the function passed to it returns;

-3. yet, `task` implementation may be such that, below the stack frame where the final callback is called, there are other uses of either `task` or objects whose lifecycle is managed by task;

-4. as such, without the two following guarantees, when the stack frame is unwinding after the final callback has been called, it MAY be that there is code using already-deleted objects.
+The `start` method provides the guarantee that `task` will be alive *after* the function passed to `task` itself has been called.
+In particular, *task* will not be destroyed *before* the chain of function calls that lead to invoking the function passed to `task` has been fully executed and returned.
+This means you can code `task` to perform cleanup operations without worrying about whether the order of operations performed can lead to *use after free* when the stack of functions that lead to the final state return.

 # CAVEATS